Haivision/srt/docs/API-functions.md

 information through [`srt_group_data`](#srt_group_data) or the data filled by [`srt_sendmsg2`](#srt_sendmsg) and [`srt_recvmsg2`](#srt_recvmsg2).

+If the `lsn` listener socket is configured for blocking mode ([`SRTO_RCVSYN`](../docs/APISocketOptions.md#SRTO_RCVSYN) set to true, default), the call will block until the incoming connection is ready.
+Otherwise, the call always returns immediately.
+The `SRT_EPOLL_IN` epoll event should be checked on the `lsn` socket prior to calling this function in that case.

 If the pending connection is a group connection (initiated on the peer side by calling the connection function using a group ID, and permitted on the listener socket by the [`SRTO_GROUPCONNECT`](../docs/APISocketOptions.md#SRTO_GROUPCONNECT)